jediswaplabs/discord-alert-bot/readme.md

 # Discord Alert Bot
 A Telegram bot that notifies you when your handle is mentioned in a specific Discord server

+To run, add the bot _Telegram Alerts_ to the **Discord** server you want to get notifications for.
+It only needs permissions read messages and see server members.

-To run, look for 'discord-alert-bot' on Telegram and start a conversation with it.
+On **Telegram**, look for _@DiscordAlertsBot_ and start a conversation with it.
 It will prompt for your Discord handle and the Discord server you want to use it in.
 Once the information is entered, it will forward you each message you have been mentioned in for this server.

-A requirement on the Discord side of things is that the Discord bot 'Telegram Alerts' is added to the server with permissions to read messages.

 ## Requirements & Installation